lachfoy/2dgameABANDONED/README.md

 ## Building

-Oh, if you want to build it (requires SDL2 and cmake):
+If you would like to try and build this project (requires SDL2, sdl2_ttf, sdl2_image, sdl2_mixer and cmake)...

+1. Clone the repo

-1. Create a build directory
+2. Create a build directory
     ```shell
     mkdir build
     ```

-2. Create the build files
+3. Generate the build files
     ```shell
     cmake -S . -B build
     ```

-3. Build the program
+4. Build the program
     ```shell
     make -C build
     ```

-4. Run the program :)
+5. Run the program!
     ```shell
     build/2dgame
     ```

+Hopefully it works ;)

 ### For fun